HeCodes2Much/xwingridselect/README.md

       -D, --no-desktops            Turn off showing desktop number -T, --no-titles              Turn off showing titles
-      -S, --screenshot             Get screenshot and set it as a background (for WMs that do not support XShape) -P, --at-pointer             Place center of mosaic at pointer position.
+      -S, --screenshot             Get screenshot and set it as a background (for WMs that do not support XShape) -P, --at-pointer             Place center of grid at pointer position.
       -s, --selected=<N>           Select box number N at spawn. (default: 0) -W, --box-width=<int>        Width of the boxes (default: 200) -H, --box-height=<int>       Height of the boxes (default: 40)